erinther/eZunConf2013-REST-API-demo/README.md

   * The browser should ask for the permission to use the webcam
   * Click on *Capture!* to take a picture with your webcam
   * In *Your profile* part, fill a name and click on *Publish*
-  * The first time you click on *Publish*, the browser should ask for a login and a password of an eZ Publish user with the permission to create content
   * The log part in the right should fill itself with messages and at the end of the publish operation, a link to the newly created content should be available